Irwin

 Irwin has limited levels of nearby infrastructure activity, ranking in the 1stth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified ten projects likely to impact the area.
-Key projects include Moreton Bay Estate, The Retreat Estate, Dongara Health Centre Redevelopment, and 2 & 4 Brady Road Mixed-Use Development.
-Below is a list of those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 10 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Moreton Bay Estate, The Retreat Estate, Dongara Health Centre Redevelopment, and 2 & 4 Brady Road Mixed-Use Development, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.